Losing the battle to keep your bathroom clean? We’re here with some reinforcements that can help you turn the tide.

 Wipe black tea on your mirror

 If you’re out of black tea, vinegar will also do the trick.
-We’ve got the recipe for this DIY all-purpose cleaner in “9 Expensive Cleaning Supplies You Can Easily Make for Pennies.”
+We’ve got the recipe for this DIY all-purpose cleaner in “Never Buy These 7 Overpriced Cleaning Products Again.”

 Soak your shower head in a vinegar bath